-13. Requests for you to undertake extra classes
+13. Request for you to undertake extra classes

 As a resource within the department, you may find that other teachers will ask you run conversational classes for their classes.
 This is a nice idea as it provides student's exposure to a native English speaker but logistically it can lead to an excessive workload.
 If the university coordinator has not requested that you take the class then you do not have to take the class.
-Be careful not to spread yourself too thin and over commit yourself and do not feel pressured to say yes if you do not have the time.
+Be careful not to spread yourself too thin and over commit yourself.

-14. A student with a bad attitude
+14. A student with a bad attitude.

 Due to the age of students, classroom management is not often an issue.
 Very rarely, a student may negatively disrupt class proceedings.
 If you feel a student is disrespecting you or causing problems in the class ask them quietly to speak to them at the end of the class.
 Find out what the problem is and if necessary warm them that you will not tolerate the behaviour in class.
-Be polite and diplomatic and if it is a continued problem talk to your university coordinator to have the student barred from class.
+Be polite and diplomatic and.
+If it is a continued problem talk to your university coordinator to have the student barred from class.
 They will support you on this.